wrex/rexs.tips/content/guitar/tests/_index.md

 2. Maintain a dedicated journal to track your practice.
 Something with bound in pages is probably better than a three ring binder.

-3. Maintain a list of one to five proficiency tests from this site that you want to work on.
-This is your `focus list`.
-Use the [focus list picker](#TODO) to print out your `focus list`. **Print out your focus list and hang it prominently** near your practice area.
+3. Write down a list of one to five things that you want to practice for the next several days, weeks or months.
+This is your `focus list`. **Print out your focus list and hang it prominently** near your practice area.
+You can change out an item and make a new `focus list` whenever you want, but you can never have more than 5 items on the list.
+Items on the list can be proficiency tests from this site or anything else you find you want to work on.

-4. Maintain an updated list of *all* the proficency tests on this site.
-Print this out and keep it near your practice journal.
+4. Keep track of any proficency tests from this site that you attempt.
+Add an entry to your journal every time you attempt a proficiency test, as well as when you master it (be sure to give yourself a treat when you do!).
+Eventually I hope to provide automated tracking for logged in users, but don't hold your breath.

+{{< figproc "focus-list" "Resize" "400x" >}}{{< /figproc >}}

 ### At the start of each practice session

-1. Write the date and time at the top of a fresh page.
+1. Write the date and time at the top of a fresh page in your journal.

 2. If you don't already have entries from a previous session, write down the items you intend to work on.
+It's okay to change your mind from the previous session.

 ### During each session

-1. Write down which tests you work on, how much time you spent each, and any notes or thoughts about that item.
+1. Write down which exercises/tests you work on, how much time you spent on each, and any notes or thoughts about that item.

 2. Try not to cheat regarding time spent.
-Document only the truly focused time you spent on the exercise (a kitchen timer keeps you honest).
+Document only the truly focused time you spent on the exercise (a kitchen timer will keep you honest).

 ### At the end of each session